neuralworm/cryptobot/README.md

   </a>
 </p>

 > A Discord bot for quickly checking crypto prices.
-Can query from any of the top 500 cryptocoins via their commonly-used token names (i.e. btc, eth, etc.).
+Can query from any of the top 500 cryptocoins via their commonly-used token names (i.e. btc, eth, etc.) or full names (i.e. bitcoin, ethereum, etc.)

 ## Install